sgprpay/dash/README.md

 Sgpr is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Sgpr uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Sgpr Core is the name of the open source software which enables the use of this currency.
+Sgpr is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Sgpr Core software, see https://www.sgprpay.com/get-sgpr/.
+For more information, as well as an immediately useable, binary version of the Sgpr software, see https://www.sgprpay.com/get-sgpr/.

 License
 -------

-Sgpr Core is released under the terms of the MIT license.
+Sgpr is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/sgprpay/sgpr/tags) are created to indicate new official, stable release versions of Sgpr Core.
+[Tags](https://github.com/sgpr/sgprcore/tags) are created to indicate new official, stable release versions of Sgpr.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).